jayshah301/userBaxture/UMS/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+User Management Application
+This section provides an overview of the application, stating that it's a user management system built with Angular.

+Features
+This section lists the key features of the application:

+User-insert Component: This component handles adding or editing user records.
+It provides a form for users to input their information and includes validation for required fields, email format, and phone number format.
+It also checks if the entered email already exists.

+User-List Component: This component displays a grid of all user records.
+It allows users to edit or delete user records.

+Validation: The application checks whether a user already exists before adding a new user.

+Data Passing: It uses a DataService to pass data between components, facilitating communication between them.

+Styling: Basic styling is applied to the application using Bootstrap to make it visually appealing.